 From September through December, children prepare to celebrate the Sacrament of Reconciliation.
-Parents are given Blessed – Reconciliation books by Dynamic Catholic to support catechesis in the classroom, at home with their children.
+Parents may request Blessed – Reconciliation books by Dynamic Catholic to support catechesis in the classroom, at home with their children.

 Preparation for 1st Eucharist begins in mid-January and continues until after Easter, when children celebrate the Sacrament during liturgies in May.
-Parents are given Blessed – Eucharist books by Dynamic Catholic to support catechesis in the classroom, at home with their children.
+Parents may request Blessed – Eucharist books by Dynamic Catholic to support catechesis in the classroom, at home with their children.